Astrophotography, or “imaging” as

 challenging.
 Technology has revolutionized all aspects of astronomy.
 Today’s

-amateurs can take better images with specialized digital cameras than professional
+amateurs can take better images with specialized digital cameras than

-really easy to hold a cheap digital camera up to an eyepiece and take a great
+years ago.
+It’s really easy to hold a cheap digital camera up to an eyepiece

-image of the moon.
-But, if you’ve got any geekness inside you, don’t do it!
-You might get caught in
+and take a great image of the moon.
+But, if you’ve got any geekiness inside

-lengthy learning curve involved in this hobby and a million things can (and
+fairly lengthy learning curve involved in this hobby and a million things can (and

 do)